MrAdversary/TouhouCombinedAbilities/README.md

 # 2huAbilityCombineGen
 A generator that lets you combine the powers of two Touhou characters into one.
-(Inspired by https://randomtouhougen.neocities.org/)

 For fun, I thought of an innovative website idea that would combine the abilities of two touhou characters into one. </br>
 Click the button → get a combined ability.